substrate-system/webrtc/README.md

 ## Develop

-Start a local websocket server, a local lambda function server, and also a `vite` server for the front-end.
+Start a local websocket server and a local `vite` server for the front-end.

 ```sh
 npm start